BedeGaming/puppet-nssm/README.md

 ##Overview

-Module to install the nssm (http://nssm.cc/)
+Module to install and manage use of the nssm (http://nssm.cc/)

 ##Module Description

 Installs nssm (the Non-Sucking Service Manager)

 ##Setup